-Note: the rate of payment is calculated under both the income and assets tests.
+Note: The rate of payment is calculated under both the income and assets tests.
 The test that results in the lower rate (or nil rate) will apply.

-#Limits will increase if Rent Assistance is paid with your pension.

-Assets over these amounts reduce pension by \$1.50 per fortnight for every \$1000 above the amount (single and couple combined).

-NSA/WA/PA/SA/SpB/Parenting Payment/YA and Austudy and MAA not payable if assets exceed these amounts.
+- # Limits will increase if Rent Assistance is paid with your pension. - Assets over these amounts reduce pension by three dollars per fortnight for every \$1000 above the limit (single and couple combined). - NSA/WA/PA/SA/SpB/Parenting Payment/YA and Austudy and MAA not payable if assets exceed these amounts. - † Pharmaceutical Allowance included. - For DSP customers, these limits apply if aged over 21 only.

-†Pharmaceutical Allowance included.

-For DSP customers, these limits apply if aged over 21 only.
 For those aged under 21 the same income/assets test applies, but with different limits.
 See your nearest Centrelink Customer Service Centre for information.

-Extra Allowable Amount for retirement village and granny flat residents
+Extra Allowable Amount for Retirement Village and Granny Flat Residents

 If your Entry Contribution is equal to or less than the Extra Allowable Amount, you are assessed as a non-homeowner.
 Your Entry Contribution will count as an asset.
 You may qualify for Rent Assistance.
-The Extra Allowable Amount is the difference between the non-homeowner and homeowner assets test limits, currently \$124 500.
+The Extra Allowable Amount is the difference between the non-homeowner and homeowner asset test limits, currently \$117 000.